|Social Security Disability Benefits|

 The SSA has a list of impairments that are considered so severe that they automatically define you as disabled.
 If your condition is not on the list, the SSA must decide if it's severe enough.

 When determining your ability to work, the SSA will consider your medical condition, age, education, past work experience, and transferable skills.
 If you're working, the amount of income that you are able to earn also plays a role.
 If your average monthly earnings from work exceed a maximum amount set by the SSA, you generally won't be considered disabled for Social Security purposes.
-Special rules and income limits apply if you're blind.You'll also need sufficient work credits to qualify
+Special rules and income limits apply if you're blind.You'll also need to meet two earnings tests

 - Your spouse age 62 or older, if married at least one year